mizosoft/methanol/docs/interceptors.md

 }
 ```

-`HttpClient` has blocking and asynchronous APIs, so interceptors must implement two methods
+`HttpClient` has blocking and asynchronous APIs, so interceptors must implement two methods matching each.
-matching each.
-An interceptor is given a `Chain<T>` so it can forward requests to
-its next sibling, or to the backend in case there's no more interceptors in the chain.
-The backend is
+An interceptor is given a `Chain<T>` so it can forward requests to its next sibling, or to the backend in case there are no more interceptors in the chain.
-where requests finally get sent.
-Typically, an interceptor calls its chain's `forward` or `forwardAsync`
-after it has done its job.
+The backend is where requests finally get sent.
+Typically, an interceptor calls its chain's `forward` or `forwardAsync` after it has done its job.

 If your interceptor only modifies requests, prefer passing a lambda to `Interceptor::create`.